Bundle Up! Winter Classes at New Jersey Nature Centers

 Tenafly Nature Center (Tenafly, NJ)

 This nature center in Bergen County aims to make the great outdoors accessible to both families and kids of all ages.
 The 400 acre preserve is teeming with wildlife and includes over 7 miles of trails, where you can hike under American Chestnut tress - some of the only left in North America.
-Tenafly Nature Center has some wonderful family classes, with many geared towards the toddler/preschool set and some for grade school-aged kids too: "There's no excuse to sit inside and be bored this winter.
+Tenafly Nature Center has some wonderful family classes, with many geared towards the toddler/preschool set and some for grade school-aged kids too: "There's no excuse to sit inside and be bored during the winter months.
 Get the family together and come to our nature center for some learning and fun," says Timothy Palla, Communications Assistant for the center.
-Check out the 'Seasonal Scavenger Hunt' this Saturday, January 12th from 2-3pm where both adults and kids (ages 4 & up) will have a blast as they use clues to collect different natural objects along the outside trails.
-Their 'Little Naturalists' class (next one is Tuesday, January 15th from 1-2pm) is just for toddlers ages 2 and 3 and will keep the wee ones engaged through discovery stations, songs and short outside adventures.
+Popular winter classes include the 'Seasonal Scavenger Hunt,' where both adults and kids (ages 4 & up) will have a blast as they use clues to collect different natural objects along the outside trails and 'Little Naturalists' just for toddlers that's sure to keep the wee ones engaged through discovery stations, songs and short outside adventures.
 Outdoor experiences don't stop there: you can check out 'Afternoon Explorers,' 'Seasonal Volunteer Day' (great for teens) and even take part in Eagle watching along the Hudson.
-For a complete listing of classes and to register online, please visit the Tenafly Nature Center events calendar or call 201-568-6093.
+And of course, TNC's beautiful trails are open 365 days a year, so for some unstructured outdoor time, bundle up in your coat and boots for a winter stroll.
+For a complete listing of classes, prices and to register online, please visit the Tenafly Nature Center events calendar or call 201-568-6093.

 Plainsboro Preserve (Cranbury Township, NJ)

-Maintained by the New Jersey Audubon, Plainsboro Preserve boasts 1,000 acres of protected land and includes 5 miles of hiking trails, the huge McCormack Lake and an indoor center with rotating exhibits featuring live animals, a reference library and a nature store.
-On January 19th at 6pm, check out the preserve's popular 'Owl Prowl' program - learn fun facts about owls (did you know some like to snack on fish and earthworms?) and join your nature guide on an evening hike to find these nocturnal hunters and hear them 'whoo whoo!'
+Maintained by the New Jersey Audubon, Plainsboro Preserve boasts 1,000 acres of protected land and includes 5 miles of hiking trails and the stunning McCormack Lake.
+You can also explore the indoor center with rotating exhibits featuring live animals, a reference library and a nature store in case the weather gets just a tad too cold!
+For some hands-on cold weather adventure, check out the preserve's popular 'Owl Prowl' program - learn fun facts about owls (did you know some like to snack on fish and earthworms?) and join your nature guide on an evening hike to find these nocturnal hunters and hear them 'whoo whoo!'
 Can't make a nighttime class?
 No problem.
 The center has daytime family classes such as 'Winter Wonderland Hikes' or 'Is that an Igloo?' where kids will learn how to make a snow shelter.
 Please visit Plainsboro Preserve's website for a complete class listing and registration information or call 609-897-9400.

 Great Swamp Outdoor Education Center (Chatham, NJ)

 Morris County's Great Swamp Outdoor Center is housed in a cozy looking cabin situated on the edge of the Great Swamp National Wildlife Refuge.
 Jenny Gaus-Myers, Superintendent of Environmental Education, says the cold months are no excuse to sit around inside: "Our center is open year round and we believe every month of the year is a good time to be outdoors.
 In fact, there are so many things you can do in January and February that you just can't experience the rest of the year such as animal tracking and maple sugaring."
-Check out the center's 'Maple Sugaring Demos' (great for all ages) - the next one takes place this Sunday, January 13th at 2pm.
+Check out the center's hugely popular 'Maple Sugaring Demos' - they're great for all ages and offered almost every weekend January through March.
 Your group will hit the trails to find and tap Red Maples, then watch the evaporation process before tasting the sweet stuff.
-Also check out the center's 'Toddler Treks' and the 'Baby & Me Hikes' and 'Snowshoe Adventures' at Pyramid Mountain.
-Please visit Morris County Park's online calendar for more information or call 973-635-6629.
+The season ends in late March with their annual Maple Sugaring Festival, complete with maple syrup snow cones - yum!
+Also check out the center's 'Toddler Treks,' 'Baby & Me Hikes' and 'Snowshoe Adventures' at their Pyramid Mountain outpost.
+Please visit Morris County Park's online calendar for more information and class pricing or call 973-635-6629.

 Basking Ridge Environmental Education Center (Basking Ridge, NJ)